ThinkingInTypes/ThinkingInTypes.github.io/Chapters/12_Errors_as_Values.md

 ### 4. Exceptions Destroy Partial Calculations

-Let’s start with a simple example where we populate a `List` with the results of a sequence of calls to the function `func_a`:
+Let’s start with a example where we populate a `List` with the results of a sequence of calls to the function `func_a`:

 ```python
 # discarded_state.py